IBM/knative101-eventing/step2/README.md

   }
 ```

-The event message from heart beat event source has been printed to logs.
+The events from heart beat event source have been printed to logs.
 It demostrated that the event source `heartbeats-sender` sent the events to Broker, and Broker forwards to `event-display`.

 Terminate the process by `ctrl + c`.